Keio University

 CBT (Computer Based Testing)

-Pre-clinical OSCE (Objective Structured Clinical Examination)
+Pre-clinical Clerkship OSCE (Objective Structured Clinical Examination)

-An examination to confirm the "knowledge, attitudes, and skills" required for students before starting clinical clerkships (participatory clinical training).
+An examination for students before starting clinical clerkships to confirm the "knowledge, attitudes, and skills" necessary for participating in clinical clerkships.

 Faculty Development (FD)

-To improve awareness of medical education and provide better education to students, we conduct FD seminars on educational techniques for faculty members.
+To raise awareness of medical education and provide better education to students, we conduct FD seminars on educational techniques for faculty members.
 Furthermore, we have established the Best Teacher Award and the Medical Contribution Award as systems to recognize outstanding faculty members.

 Best Teacher Award